Zuma's Revenge! (Windows)

 <!-- NEW LEVEL PARAMETER: NextLevelText - In addition to displaying this round's stats, this text will be displayed so that the user can know what to expect on the next level. -->

-The idea of NextLevelText appears to be dropped early in development as they only exist in the first 2 worlds.
-In the final version of the game, it was replaced by boss "placard" and accompanying text of it is part of the graphics.
+The idea of NextLevelText appears to be dropped early in development, as they only exist in the first two worlds.
+In the final version of the game, it was replaced by a boss "placard", and the accompanying text is part of the graphics.

 <!-- ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ Berserk mode: This is for bosses only.
 This lets you alter any of the boss' parameters when his health drops below a certain amount.
 CURRENTLY, *ALL* VALUES DESCRIBED IN THE ABOVE DDS SECTION CAN BE USED AS BERSERK VALUES.
 I will list extra values below when they are added.
 When the boss' health drops below a threshhold you specify, the values are modified by the amount you set.
 Like the <DDS> tag, <Berserk> tags go between a <Boss> section.
 Here's an example tag: <Berserk value="HPDecPerHit" amount="-5" HealthLimit="75"/> The number in /amount/ is ADDED to the present value of the variable. /HealthLimit/ indicates that if the boss previously had a health greater than or equal to this but is now less than this (i.e. you damaged him and he dropped below the number) then this rule should take effect.
 It only happens the first time the boss crosses that threshhold, so it won't keep constantly apply -5 to HPDecPerHit when he's below 75 health.
 If you have multiple entries you want affected at the same HealthLimit, just specify them with another <Berserk> tag, using the same HealthLimit value.
 If you wanted HPDecPerHit to change again if say the boss dropped below 30 health, you would simply add another <Berserk> tag like so: <Berserk value="HPDecPerHit" amount="-5" HealthLimit="30"/> Skip to the end of this file for a testbed boss for more examples on the <Berserk> section.
 SPECIAL BERSERK MOVEMENT RELATED COMMANDS: ------------------------------------------ You can have the boss switch to a different movement pattern completely upon berserking.
 This requires a berserk tag of this form: <Berserk value="movement" HealthLimit="<num>" .../> NOTE THAT YOU HAVE TO SPECIFY "movement" FOR YOUR VALUE TAG!!!!
 And you don't specify /amount/ or /override/.
 Set any parameters here relating to position that you normally would set up for the boss' default movement pattern.
 The following are the ONLY valid tags that can be used here: please note that their usage and combination are subject to the same rules as described elsewhere in this doc. startx, endx, starty, endy, x, y, x1 and y1 through infinity 2 examples: This would switch movement to rail based: <Berserk value="movement" HealthLimit="60" startx="123" endx="456" y="123"/> This would switch to waypoint based: <Berserk value="movement" HealthLimit="95" x1="175" y1="217" x2="647" y2="217"/> This will COMPLETELY wipe out the values for these previous variables (all others aren't touched, like strafe, move speed, etc etc). ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ -->